How to Sell a House By Owner in Missouri

 When the time comes to move, some tenacious homeowners in Missouri are eager to take over the reins of their home sale and figure out how to sell a house by owner.

-How does selling by owner (FSBO) work in Missouri?
+How does FSBO work in Missouri?

 Disclaimer: This blog post is intended for educational purposes only.
 HomeLight recommends that you look into the real estate regulations for your area and consult a trusted advisor.

 FSBO is a method of selling your home without the involvement of a listing agent.
-In a FSBO scenario, the seller assumes the responsibilities that would normally fall to their agent, such as pricing the home, marketing it to potential buyers, arranging showings, and negotiating the deal.
+In a FSBO scenario, the seller assumes the responsibilities that would usually fall to their agent, such as pricing the home, marketing it to potential buyers, arranging showings, and negotiating the deal.

-In an agent-assisted sale, the seller typically pays a commission amounting to around 6% of the sale price, which is then most often split 50/50 with the buyer’s agent.
+In an agent-assisted sale, the seller typically pays a commission amounting to about 6% of the sale price, which is then most often split 50/50 with the buyer’s agent.
 That 6% is deducted from the seller’s proceeds at closing.
-By selling FSBO, a seller can eliminate the cost of the listing agent’s commission (so around 3%), though they may still need to offer a buyer’s agent commission.
+By selling FSBO, a seller can eliminate the cost of the listing agent’s commission (about 3%*), though they may still need to offer a buyer’s agent commission.

-Buyers’ agents will expect compensation for the work they do to bring a buyer to a sale, such as arranging showings and helping to tee up and qualify the buyer.
-Plus, when a seller isn’t working with an agent, the buyer’s agent may end up carrying more of the weight to get the deal to the finish line.
+Regardless of how Realtor commissions play out in the future, Missouri buyers’ agents will expect compensation for the work they do to bring you a qualified buyer, such as arranging showings and helping to identify and qualify the buyer.
+In addition, when a seller isn’t working with a Realtor, the buyer’s agent may end up carrying more of the weight to get the deal across the finish line.

 Next: Consult our guide on who pays closing costs when selling a house by owner for more details.